bp4mc2/bp4mc2.github.io/data-vs-information/index.md

 > `123456, 1000159200`

 These three examples are all examples of physical data that should be read as the same logical data.
 But we can only read this correctly with some knowledge, some metadata.
 The first example actually contains some of that metadata in the physical form, probability enough to find the actual knowledge to correctly read the logical data from its physical form.
 The second and third example do not contain enough metadata to read the logical data from its physical form correctly.
 This form is prone to errors and should be handled with great care.
 The third is the worst: why should "123456" be a reference to an event?
-And why should "1000159200" actually refer to a date???
+And why should "1000159200" actually refer to a date?
+And what is the relationship between these two???
 We have no clue from the original physical data.
 Digital archeologists would have a hard time figuring this out.

 ### Information